The LEGO Movie 2: The Second Part

-Next to that is the great array of loud quirky characters which fill this world, Dan Castellaneta voicing one of my faves in 'Grandpa Phil'.
-The oddly shaped designs of the characters is the main series trait which is admittedly bizarre to look at.
+Along with that is the great array of loud quirky characters which fill this world (Dan Castellaneta voicing grandpa Phil being one of the best).
+The odd designs for the characters is the main series trait which is admittedly bizarre to look at.
 I'm guessing they are probably caricatures based on creator Craig Bartlett's real old school friends and adults he knew growing up.
 Of course the colourful hand drawn style of the cartoon is one of the lures for me.
 Really rich, vivid, bold environments that look glorious.
-Each cartoon has their own unique individual artistic style but 'Hey Arnold!' is really one of my favourites, its so pleasing to the eye, makes me wanna live in there (the fictional city of Hillwood).
+Each cartoon has their own unique individual artistic style, but Hey Arnold! is really one of my favourites.
+Its so pleasing to the eye, makes me wanna live in there (the fictional city of Hillwood).

-As for this movie, its obviously an extended version of the regular 20min cartoon but as usual it can't quite live up to the original shorter material.
-The plot is quite a heavy one involving 'Arnold' and 'Gerald' trying to save their neighbourhood from being destroyed by some rich tycoon.
+As for this movie, its obviously an extended version of the regular cartoon; but alas as usual it can't quite live up to the original shorter material.
+The plot is quite a heavy one involving Arnold and Gerald trying to save their neighbourhood from being destroyed by some rich tycoon.
 This doesn't really work too well in my opinion as it just seems too much of a stretch for the characters to achieve.
-Some of the ideas by other characters to stop all this from happening also come across as a bit too daft (yeah I know its a toon but still), blowing a hole in their own street with tonnes of dynamite?
+At the same time some of the subplots by other characters to stop all this from happening also come across as a bit too daft (yeah I know its a cartoon but still).
+Blowing a hole in their own street with tonnes of dynamite?
 The whole tired spy parody angle complete with James Bond-esque characters and gadgets...ugh!
 How many times must we see that??

 Hey Arnold!
 The Movie is a fun movie for kids and fans of the show.
 I loved the show, and this almost was as good.